- PVC Insulated Hook up Lead Wire

 - Flexibility Good

-One of Sycor's popular Multi-Conductor Braid Shield products:
+Sycor's Multi-Conductor Braid Shield products:

 Spiral: The Multi-Conductor or Multi-Paired spiral shields often are created out of bare, tinned or silver plated copper strands, while other metals such as steel may be used for additional physical protection.
 Spiral braids have the highest flexibility and can be easily manufactured with 95% coverage, with less weight than the other shields.
 The Spiral shields have the wiring material wrapped around a core with 95% to 98% coverage.
 The spiral shields are effective in applications involving audio frequency and within other audio wiring applications like a microphone or audio applications.